 Southern Philippines hit by 6.8 magnitude earthquake: USGS

-MANILA: A strong 6.8 magnitude earthquake hit the southern Philippine island of Mindanao on Sunday (Dec 15), geologists said, the same area struck by a string of deadly tremors in October.
+MANILA: A powerful earthquake struck near the Philippines city of Davao on Sunday (Dec 15), the US Geological Survey said, the latest tremor to strike the southern part of the country in recent months, causing damage to buildings but no tsunami.

-The epicentre was south of the populous city of Davao, but the US Geological Survey (USGS) said there was a "low likelihood of casualties and damage".
+The magnitude 6.8 quake was centred 61km southwest of Davao on the island of Mindanao, at a depth of 28.2 km, the USGS said, revising down the magnitude from an earlier 6.9.

-The quake was centered 61km southwest of Davao on the southern island of Mindanao, at a depth of 28.2 km.
+People rushed from homes and restaurants set swaying by the strong jolt, and the Philippine Institue of Volcanology and Seismology said damage and aftershocks could be expected.

-There was no threat of a tsunami, said the USGS, which initially reported the magnitude at 6.9.
+Two strong aftershocks of magnitude 5 and 5.7 centred north of General Santos City was recorded after the main tremor.

 There were no immediate reports of damage, but quakes of such magnitude can damage buildings.